The Purpose of a Fuel Injector:

 While functioning, an overhead camshaft operates a low-pressure fuel delivery pump.
 Subsequently, it supplies diesel to the fuel ducts in the cylinder head and into the inlet port of all injectors.
 To drive the plunger pump inside the injector, it uses a shared camshaft.
 This design can deliver higher injection pressure of up to 2,200 bar and accurate injection timing.
 Also, it precisely controls the amount of fuel injected.
 Additionally, a solenoid valve operates as the on-off switch to supply the fuel to the injector.

 The most advanced type of injector is, undoubtedly, the ‘Piezoelectric-Injector.’
-It not only provides increased precision for the latest generation of CRDi engines but also creates fuel pressures up to 3,000 bar or 44,000 psi.
+It provides increased precision for the latest generation of CRDi engines and creates fuel pressures up to 3,000 bar or 44,000 psi.
 Besides, these modern-day fuel-injectors work on the ‘Piezo’ principle.
 The word ‘Piezo’ comes from the Greek word ‘piezein,’ which means squeezing or pressing.

 A Piezo actuator consists of hundreds of ceramic wafers stacked one above the other in the injector.
-When electrically charged, Piezo crystals can change their structure in just a few thousandths of a second by expanding slightly.
+Piezo crystals can change their structure in just a few thousandths of a second when electrically charged by expanding slightly.
 This expansion of the stack results in its linear movement.
 It is then transmitted directly to the injector needle without any mechanical linkage between them.
 As a result, the injectors open/close within a few milliseconds (a thousandth of a second).
-Consequently, it can inject a tiny amount of fuel, weighing less than one-thousandth of a gram, and also distribute it finely.
+Consequently, it can inject a tiny amount of fuel, weighing less than one-thousandth of a gram, and distribute it finely.

 The Piezoelectric-Injectors have: